vinnn223/-QB-Admin-Announce-Staff-system/README.md

-# Thank you for using Vinny Codes this Code is a announce system that admin/mod/ext can use.
+# Thank you for using Vinny Scipts this Code is a announce system that admin/mod/ext can use.

 #1 the Config you can change the group that have acces to that command.